Exotic plants, shrubs and trees

 Lulo (Solanum quitoense)

 Large subtropical plant from the andean plateau where it is grown for its delicious orange fruits.
 National fruit of Ecuador.
 Small, 3 to 5 cm orange fruits covered with fuzz.
 Beautiful emerald green pulp with tropical fruit flavor.
 To make a refreshing juice, simply add sugar and water.
 Ornamental plants with large purple veined leaves covered with a soft, downy fuzz.
 Height: 1,5-1,8 m.
 Needs 8 months of growth to produce fruits.
 May need hand pollination to set fruit.
 Also called "Lulo".
-Spiny strain with large fruits.
+Columbian strain covered with spines and producing larger fruits.
+Germination: 2-3 weeks.

 Paulownia (Paulownia tomentosa, Empress tree)